 Designated as the new central business district, Al Maryah island is a small island connected directly to both the downtown areas of The Island and Reem Island.
 Home of the high end Galleria Mall, there are a number of great restaurant and bars here and currently only really two residential options – apartments at the Rosewood or the Four Seasons Hotels.
 As you can imagine prices are on the high side as you pay for privileges and perks that come as part of these luxury hotel brands and apartments aren’t the most spacious around, though there is the option of fully serviced and furnished apartments which can be an attractive option for those not keen on shelling out to furnish a new apartment or for those uncertain of how long they intend on staying.
 They do however come with beautiful views across the water towards the traditional downtown area and are very convenient for those working in the area – the Cleveland Clinic Abu Dhabi hospital is next door.

 Widely regarded as the best beach in Abu Dhabi, Saadiyat makes for a very desirable location.
 Apartments and villas are available in the area though villas tend to be on the expensive side, especially if you’re looking to be close to the beach!
 Saadiyat Island is undoubtedly beautiful and its proximity to the restaurants and bars of the St. Regis Saadiyat Hotel, Park Hyatt Hotel and Saadiyat Beach Golf Club make for a decent social scene.
 Saadiyat also has a direct highway linking to the main Abu Dhabi/Dubai road which makes the drive to Dubai (marina end) only 50 minutes or so.
 Saadiyat Island is also the home of the developing Museums District, featuring the existing Manarat Al Saadiyat exhibition space and the long awaited Louvre Abu Dhabi, Guggenheim Abu Dhabi, Zayed National Museum, Performing Arts Centre and Maritime Museum with The Louvre as the first set to open sometime in 2017.
-Despite all the beauty of the area, the only nearby supermarket is a smallish Spinneys so for bigger (and cheaper) supermarket trips the closest place would likely be the Co-op at Abu Dhabi Mall.
+Despite all the beauty of the area, the only nearby supermarkets are a smallish Spinneys and Waitrose so for bigger (and cheaper) supermarket trips the closest place would likely be the Co-op at Abu Dhabi Mall.
 Cranleigh Abu Dhabi also has a state of the art primary and secondary school facility on the island.

 The Al Maqta area is also known as Bain Al Jessrain and ‘Between the Bridges’ and is also where the Shangri-La Qaryat Al Beri, Souk Qaryat Al Beri, Traders Hotel and Fairmont Abu Dhabi are situated.
 There are lots of individual villas in the area and also villa compounds with shared pool and recreational facilities.